 From the itinerary you would have noticed that even though dinner was not included we still ate together as a family almost every night.

-We can’t forget about the most important meal of the day (also included)… the post party snack!
-What can seem like the most amazing little sandwiches of your life, depending what state you’re in at the time, were always appreciate and certainly missed.
+We can’t forget about the most important meal of the day (also included)… the post-party snack!
+What can seem like the most amazing little sandwiches of your life, depending on what state you’re in at the time, were always appreciate and certainly missed.

 In saying that my most important meal was a little different from everyone else’s and if you haven’t guessed it already, I would be shocked.
-Yep, I stuck to my donut a day diet.
-Nothing too extravagant like many of my donut adventures take me to, usually a simple chocolate/nutella filled lump of goodness at each stop.
-They were never to hard to find as almost every bakery had a stack calling my name.
+Yep, I stuck to my donut-a-day diet.
+Nothing too extravagant like many of my donut adventures take me to, usually a simple chocolate/Nutella filled lump of goodness at each stop.
+They were never too hard to find as almost every bakery had a stack calling my name.